devniel/example-typeorm-testing/README.md

-Added a test example.
-It's necessary to install
+Added a test example using [nestjs-typeorm-testing](https://github.com/devniel/nestjs-typeorm-testing).
+By now, it's necessary to install.

 - @nestjs/typeorm
 - @nestjs/common
 - @nestjs/core
 - rxjs

+Todo:

+- Replace nestjs-typeorm-testing with a module only about typeorm to avoid installing the modules mentioned above.

 # Example how to use TypeORM with TypeScript